vivo/DiMo-GUI/readme.md

 source activate dimo-gui
 cd DiMo-GUI
 pip install -r requirements.txt
-MAX_JOBS=4 pip install flash-attn --no-build-isolation
 ```
-It may took a while to compile flash_attn.
-If you cannot successfully install and compile flash-attn, you can also try to delete the related code in models, which will not affect the evaluations.
-The model outputs and performance metrics remain unchanged — this only results in slower inference speed and higher memory usage during execution.

 Note that the transformers version required by osatlas-4b is different from others, you need to run the following command to run osatlas-4b: